hsm207/sycamore/docs/source/tutorials/end_to_end_tutorials.md

-# Read from s3 and write to OpenSearch
+# Using Sycamore's data prep libraries locally

-This tutorial provides a walkthrough of how to use Sycamore to prepare, enhance, and embed a PDF dataset from S3 and load it into a local OpenSearch cluster.
-We encourage to go over Sycamore's [Key Concepts](../key_concepts/concepts.md) before you work through this tutorial.
-We will be using unstructured pdfs from the [Sort Benchmark](http://sortbenchmark.org/) website.
-This data is publicly available in S3 here : ***s3://aryn-public/sort-benchmakr/pdf/***.
+This tutorial provides a walkthrough of how to use Sycamore's data preparation libraries locally to prepare, enhance, and embed a PDF dataset from S3 and load it into a local Sycamore stack.
+We encourage to go over [Sycamore's architecture](../welcome_to_sycamore/architecture.md) before you work through this tutorial.
+We will be using unstructured PDFs from the [Sort Benchmark](http://sortbenchmark.org/) website.
+This data is publicly available in S3 here : s3://aryn-public/sort-benchmark/pdf/

 ## Steps